-- artificial limbs or other prosthetic appliances - blood glucose monitors, up to a lifetime maximum of \$700 - braces provided they are not solely for athletic use - continuous glucose monitor (CGM) receivers, transmitters and sensors, for persons diagnosed with Type 1 diabetes, up to a combined maximum of \$4,000 per claimant per year.
-A doctors note confirming the diagnosis must be provided - custom made orthopedic shoes, orthopedic modifications to shoes, and orthotics (\$500 per benefit plan year) prescribed by a medical doctor, podiatrist or chiropodist.
-Must be dispensed by a podiatrist, chiropodist, pedorthist, orthoptist or chiropractor. - fertility tests and treatment costs will be combined with any fertility drug costs up to a lifetime maximum of \$15,000.
+- artificial limbs or other prosthetic appliances - blood glucose monitors, up to a lifetime maximum of \$700 - braces provided they are not solely for athletic use - continuous glucose monitor (CGM) receivers, transmitters or sensors for Type 1 diabetes, up to combined maximum of \$4,000.
+A doctor's referral is required - custom made orthopedic shoes, orthopedic modifications to shoes, and orthotics (\$500 per benefit plan year) prescribed by a medical doctor, podiatrist or chiropodist.
+Must be dispensed by a podiatrist, chiropodist, pedorthist, orthoptist or chiropractor - fertility tests and treatment costs will be combined with any fertility drug costs up to a lifetime maximum of \$15,000.
 Expenses for fertility drugs are paid under the drug portion of the plan.
-You must be participating in both a Prescription Drug plan and Medical Services & Supplies plan to receive reimbursement for both drugs and treatment.
+You must be participating in both a Prescription Drug plan and Medical Services & Supplies plan to receive reimbursement for both drugs and treatment).